1 - WHAT DOES IT MEAN TO BE ALCOHOLIC OR ADDICTED?

 When looking at this question, it wouldn't hurt to look up the difference between alcohol abuse and alcohol dependence.
 Some people abuse alcohol periodically which may cause problems on occasion while others depend on alcohol to cope with life.
 Big difference.

-And, perhaps the best answer to this question is the definition of Addiction: When you want to quit using a substance but are unable to, even when it's causing problems in your life.
+And, perhaps the best answer to this question is the definition of Addiction: When you want to quit using a substance or behaviour but are unable to, even when it's causing problems in your life.

 2 - YOU LOST A PARENT RECENTLY AND HAVE OTHER CURRENT FAMILY CRISES.
 ARE YOU IN DANGER OF RELAPSING?

 As a recovering alcoholic, I'm always in danger of relapsing!
 But no. I've examined this and I think that after 1,284 days sober, I've realized that getting drunk won't help matters.
 In fact, it would just add a host of new problems and make me feel worse.
 I don't need it, and booze has ruined enough of my life already.

 But what DOES worry me is that with these recent hardships, my mind has returned to my old way of thinking.
 That is: "What if I do this?", "What if I do that?", "Maybe I shouldn't be here, but I should be there!", "What are people thinking of me?", "Am I doing a good enough job?", "Should I be at work?", "Should I be at home?", "Am I disappointing my family?", etc. All those thoughts were flooding through my head, round and round, at warp speed, for days on end.
 That's the rampant and raging Anxiety I lived with my entire life, which alcohol would cure for a night (but isn't an option anymore).